anders94/disruptor/README.md

     disruptor peer 127.0.0.1:2222 127.0.0.1:11111

 The peers should find each other.
-Start a few more peers and point each to one of the other peers in the mesh and they should all find all the others.
+Start a few more peers and point each to one of the running peers in the mesh.
+They should all find eachother other.

 To see what other peers a disruptor peer knows about, visit it with a web browser: